CHN-beta/ovito/doc/manual/installation.rst

       ./ovito: error while loading shared libraries: libQt5DBus.so.5: cannot open shared object file: No such file or directory

-    This error is typically caused by broken symbolic links inside the :file:`lib/ovito/` sub-directory after extracting the OVITO installation archive for Linux on a Windows computer.
+    This error is typically caused by broken symbolic links in the :file:`lib/ovito/` sub-directory of the OVITO installation after extracting the installation package for Linux on a Windows computer.

   .. admonition:: Solution